 Most women are familiar with menopause but not all realize that this season of life is part of a series of stages that can last up to 10 years.
 Perimenopause is a transitional period that occurs in the years just before menopause.
-During perimenopause, your hormone levels start to change, and you may notice various symptoms commonly associated with menopause.

 There is no one age at which perimenopause and subsequent menopause begin.